docjason/XmlValidate/README.md

 XmlValidate
 ===========

-A quick & flexible XML validator capable of performing bulk validation of XML documents against XML Schemas as defined in the XML documents or forcing another schema target.
+A quick & flexible open source XML validator capable of performing bulk validation of XML documents against XML Schemas as defined in the XML documents or forcing another schema target.

 *XmlValidate* validates individual XML documents by filename or URL or recursively searching directories with a list of target file